This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Copper

-Low copper and manganese levels can cause weak bones, neurological function issues, growth problems, and increase a child’s risk of infection.
+Low copper and manganese levels can cause weak bones, neurological function issues, and growth problems and increase a child’s risk of infection.

 National Nutrition Month